pshs-mc-reboot/khub/first-quarter/README.md

 For the first quarter, we aim to achieve the following:

 1. Expertise in navigating directories through the command line
-2. Collaborative coding with Git
-3. Mastery of fundamental programming concepts
+2. Mastery of fundamental programming concepts

 ## Installing Windows Subsystem for Linux 2